Recognition as a tenant

 - formal or informal carers of the children or young persons in the household at the time of the event

-- a client who relinquished a FACS tenancy to act as a live-in carer to the tenant or other household member
+- a client who relinquished a DCJ tenancy to act as a live-in carer to the tenant or other household member

-- other household members who are assessed by FACS as meeting priority housing criteria.
+- other household members who are assessed by DCJ as meeting priority housing criteria.

 When to apply?

-You must tell FACS about the tenant leaving the property as soon as possible and must lodge your application for a 6 month lease and recognition as a tenant within 6 weeks of the tenant leaving the property.
-If you are having trouble meeting the 6-week timeframe please speak with your local FACS office so we can consider your situation.
+You must tell DCJ about the tenant leaving the property as soon as possible and must lodge your application for a 6 month lease and recognition as a tenant within 6 weeks of the tenant leaving the property.
+If you are having trouble meeting the 6-week timeframe please speak with your local DCJ office so we can consider your situation.

 How to apply?

-To apply for a 6-month lease or recognition as a tenant, you will need to complete the application for housing assistance and recognition as a tenant supplement form, which is available from any FACS office or the FACS website.
+To apply for a 6-month lease or recognition as a tenant, you will need to complete the Recognition as a Tenant Application form, which is available from any DCJ office or the DCJ website.
 Once complete, you can return the form to your local office along with any supporting documentation (please see the evidence requirements information sheet for more information about supporting documentation).

 What happens next?